-Cardozo’s thriving Center for Public Service Law is guided by the belief that lawyers are uniquely situated to advance the public good and that they are charged with the responsibility to help maintain and shape a society that upholds the rights of all.
+Cardozo’s thriving Public Service Law Center is guided by the belief that lawyers are uniquely situated to advance the public good and that they are charged with the responsibility to help maintain and shape a society that upholds the rights of all.

 Five areas of the Center are in need of additional funding: